SunderJS/sunder/README.md

 ## Inspiration

 This framework was inspired by Elixir's [plug](https://github.com/elixir-plug/plug), Node's [Koa](https://koajs.com/) framework, [tiny-request-router]() and [cfworker](https://github.com/cfworker/cfworker)'s web package.

+Sunder is only a few hundred lines of code.
+It has (nearly) no magic and doesn't impose too much structure.
+The API may still change a bit - don't expect it to be Fortune 500 production ready.

 ## License
 MIT